craftercms/docs/source/developers/plugins/project-plugins.rst

 Here are some things to note in the descriptor file:

-* ``plugin.type`` should be set to ``site`` for site plugins
+* ``plugin.type`` should be set to ``site`` for project plugins
-* ``plugin.id`` is a unique Id that is meaningful/recognizable to people who will be using the site plugin
+* ``plugin.id`` is a unique Id that is meaningful/recognizable to people who will be using the project plugin
 * ``plugin.name`` is the name displayed in the CrafterCMS Marketplace.
 Pick a unique name for your plugin.
 You can check in the CrafterCMS Marketplace if the name you picked does not exist yet.
 It's also a best practice to provide a name for your plugin that is meaningful or recognizable to users.
-The name can be multiple words such as ``Site Plugin Example``
+The name can be multiple words such as ``Project Plugin Example``
-* ``plugin.version`` is a version number for the site plugin
+* ``plugin.version`` is a version number for the project plugin
 * ``plugin.description`` should contain a short description of the plugin and is displayed underneath the plugin name in the CrafterCMS Marketplace
 * ``plugin.documentation`` serves as the help block for the plugin.
 It contains a URL to the plugin's documentation file (must be in Markdown) containing information on how to use/configure the plugin.
 The documentation will appear alongside the plugin in Crafter Studio and the CrafterCMS Marketplace
-* ``plugin.website.url`` can be a page for more information on your site plugin or for announcing updates, reporting bugs, etc. from your user community.
+* ``plugin.website.url`` can be a page for more information on your project plugin or for announcing updates, reporting bugs, etc. from your user community.
-* ``plugin.media.url`` is the path to look for a representative image of the site plugin.
+* ``plugin.media.url`` is the path to look for a representative image of the project plugin.
 * ``plugin.license`` is the license supported by the plugin
 * ``plugin.crafterCmsVersions`` contains the CrafterCMS version/s that the plugin is compatible with (look in the :ref:`release-notes` section for the versions available), and you'll need to keep this up to date

 |
 |

-The next requirement for creating your site plugin are the plugin files.
+The next requirement for creating your project plugin are the plugin files.
-Depending on the plugin type you are creating, this could be a JavaScript file, Freemarker template files, Groovy file, XML file, etc.  The plugin file/s should then be placed in a directory structure as described above depending on the site plugin created.
+Depending on the plugin type you are creating, this could be a JavaScript file, Freemarker template files, Groovy file, XML file, etc.  The plugin file/s should then be placed in a directory structure as described above depending on the project plugin created.
 For example, say your plugin is a component content type, your plugin files should be placed under the directory  ``authoring/content-types/component``

   .. code-block:: text
-     :caption: *Example directory structure for a component content type site plugin*
+     :caption: *Example directory structure for a component content type project plugin*
      :emphasize-lines: 4-7

      authoring/